mnalis/gsd4t_parser/README.txt

 00 -- always zero? or 3rd (MSB) byte of sequence1?
-03 DE -- sequence1 (fast, ALMOST always incrementing, except on short commands ending with FF FF) 00 9E -- sequence2 (slow, same for group of commands, and then increment by one) 00 -- size?
-0 if fits in initial 256-byte block, otherwise number of additional 256-byte blocks (1 or 3 usually, sometimes 2) 00 CE D2 FF FF -- ?????? some stuff and payload
+03 DE -- sequence1 (fast, ALMOST always incrementing, except on short commands ending with FF FF) 00 9E -- sequence2 (slow, same for group of commands, and then increment by one) 00 00 -- size.
+MSB first. size of full packet (A0A2...B0B3) less 15 bytes (for headers?)
+CE D2 -- CRC16 (modbus) [everything after A0A2 up to checksum] -- see http://www.lammertbies.nl/comm/info/crc-calculation.html
+         but only for short (15-byte) packet
+FF FF -- ?????? actual payload/fill-in?
 B0 B3 -- lead-out

 some of the unknown stuff seems to be sequences of some kind: